 There are a number of organisations which run election observation missions.
 Some are domestic groups (ie they observe in their home country) and some are international groups.
 The major international groups include:

-- the Organisation for Security and Co-operation in Europe (OSCE) which consists of 57 member countries;
+- the Organisation for Security and Co-operation in Europe (OSCE) which consists of 57 member countries and organises missions via its Office for Democratic Institutions and Human Rights (ODIHR);

-- The EU (not just the 28 member states.
-Canada, Norway and Switzerland are among those who join in with missions and UK ministers have told me that they are minded to continue to participate in some missions after Brexit);
+- The EU (not just the 27 member states.
+Canada, Norway and Switzerland are among those who join in with missions and UK ministers have told me that they are minded to continue to participate in some missions after the final Brexit deal is signed, but we are on hiatus at the moment);

 - IRI and NDI which are US non-governmental organisations;